 - “Dear I’m Raising My Rates”: To let clients know what’s coming

-To create your own templates, consider first which points you want to address.
+To create your own email template messages, consider first which points you want to address.
 Review some of the messages you’ve already written on the subject.
-Polish the paragraphs so they are courteous and helpful, always casting you and your business in the best light.
+Polish the paragraphs so they are courteous and helpful and always casting you and your business in the best light.

-In the next post in this series, I’ll walk you through the process step-by-step and give you examples to help you write winning templates for your own professional organizing business.
+In the next post in this series, I’ll walk you through the process step-by-step and give you examples to help you write winning email template messages for your own professional organizing business.